DAILY LIFE IN BRITAIN IN THE 20TH CENTURY

 Surveys also found that poverty tended to go in a cycle.
 Workers might live in poverty when they were children but things usually improved when they left work and found a job.
-However when they married and had children things would take a turn for the worse.
+However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
-However when the children grew old enough to work things would improve again.
-Finally, when he was old a worker might find it hard to find work, except the most low paid kind and be driven into poverty again.
+However, when the children grew old enough to work things would improve again.
+Finally, when he was old a worker might find it hard to find work, except the lowest paid kind and be driven into poverty again.

-In 1900 some women made their underwear from bags that grocers kept rice or flour in.
+In the 1900s some women made their underwear from bags that grocers kept rice or flour in.
 Poor children often did not wear underwear.
 Some poor families made prams from orange boxes.

 However there is also such a thing as relative poverty, when you cannot afford the things most people have.
-Relative poverty in the late 20th century and it increased in the 1980s.
+There was still relative poverty in the late 20th century and it increased in the 1980s.
 That was partly due to mass unemployment and partly due to a huge rise in the number of single parent families, who often lived on benefits.
 During the 1980s the gap between rich and poor increased as the well off benefited from tax cuts.

 The history of poverty

 At the start of the 20th century working class homes had two rooms downstairs.
 The front room and the back room.
 The front room was kept for best and children were not allowed to play there.
 In the front room the family kept their best furniture and ornaments.
 The back room was the kitchen and it was where the family spent most of their time.
 Most families cooked on a coal-fired stove called a range, which also heated the room.